Doubtful Baptisms—the need for conditional sacraments

 For the past sixty years the Catholic Church has been enduring the worst crisis in her history.
 Many clergy, poorly formed or adhering to heretical doctrine, have failed to ensure the integrity of the sacraments.
 There are many documented cases of sacraments, including baptism, having been celebrated invalidly.
 The full extent of the problem is unknown, in large part because of the breakdown of ecclesiastical discipline.

-This crisis in and of itself creates reasonable doubt as to the validity of many baptisms that cannot be verified by reliable testimony of either (i) what took place on a particular occasion, or (ii) the established integrity of the celebration of the sacraments by the particular minister involved.
+This crisis, in and of itself, may create reasonable doubt as to the validity of many baptisms when they cannot be verified by reliable testimony of either (i) what took place on a particular occasion, or (ii) the established integrity of the celebration of the sacraments by the particular minister involved.

-All Catholics who have a reasonable doubt, which still remains after a sufficient (and not overly prolonged) investigation of the facts, ought to receive conditional baptism and conditional confirmation and, where necessary, conditional ordination.
+All Catholics who have a prudent fear or a reasonable doubt, which still remains after a sufficiently diligent investigation of the facts, ought to receive conditional baptism and conditional confirmation and, where relevant, conditional ordination.

 “See, here is water: what doth hinder me from being baptized?”
 (Acts 8:36)